0xtavian/axiom-wiki/Fleets.md

 ### Starting a fleet
 ```
-axiom-fleet <fleet> -i=<number of instances> -t=<expiry time in hours>
+axiom-fleet <fleet> -i=<number of instances>
-axiom-fleet jarvis -i=5 -t=3
+axiom-fleet jarvis -i=5
 ```

-The above command will start a fleet called "jarvis" with 5 instances and run for a total of 3 hours.
-On DigitalOcean, these instances will expire after 3 hours automatically (so that you don't forget!).
+The above command will start a fleet called "jarvis" with 5 instances.
+Automatic shutdown of droplets has been deprecated, we noticed it was mostly unused and added more complexity than it paid off.
+If you want to see a return of automatic disposal - please make an issue!

 ### List instances
 List your new running instances: